Master of Science in Electrical Engineering

 Gain advanced, in-depth knowledge across a breath of electrical engineering topics and use state-of-the-art technology.
 Become an innovator, researcher and technical leader in your profession.

 Students tailor their path through the program and choose the coursework or thesis option.
 These pathways give students the opportunity to acquire advanced skills and further conceptual understanding of electrical engineering.
 Alumni are ready to advance in their careers with the skills to design, analyze and optimize electronic and electrical systems.

-Gain the background or refresh your skills to prepare to go into the Master of Science in Electrical Engineering.
+Prepare to go into the Master of Science in Electrical Engineering through a bridge program.
 Take six graduate-level courses in nine months to build a strong foundation in DC circuit analysis, digital systems, device electronics, AC circuits and power, signals and systems, and embedded systems.

 Join us to learn about the program, admission, and career opportunities.

 Email sign up